School of Art + Art History

 Jennifer McAninch received her BA in Art History from Arizona State University and her MA in Art Education from University of Florida, graduating both programs Summa Cum Laude.
 While studying abroad in Italy, she completed a museum internship at the Basilica of Santa Croce.
 She also participated in a study of Florentine architecture extending over a period from the Late Medieval through the Baroque.
 The following year, Jennifer was a member of the archeological crew for the excavation at Piazza Garibaldi in Fiesole, Italy.
 She is currently in her second year, pursuing a PhD in Art History with a focus on residential art and architecture from the intermediate years of the Roman Empire.
 Her current research project involves analyzing the design program of a second century maritime villa on the Gulf of Baratti in Populonia, Italy.
 Jennifer was recently admitted to the Kunsthistorisches Institute in Florence as a visiting scholar and presenter for the upcoming program "The City as Archive."
 She also served as a 2018 delegate to the national convention of the Archaeological Institute of America.
 Some of her peripheral areas of interest are Gender Studies in Art, Late Italian Renaissance, Ancient Mesoamerica, as well as Mid Century Modern Art and Architecture.

-Cait (they/he) is a first-year M.A. student studying gender and sexuality in modern and contemporary art under Dr. Rachel Silveri.
-Their research interests include the lives and afterlives of surrealist erotic objects; queer theory; transgender studies; and the influences of Marquis de Sade on the avant-gardes.
-Previously, Cait received their B.A. in Philosophy from Grinnell College in Iowa in 2019, where they undertook a Mentored Advanced Project on the relationship between sexuality and space in the films of David Cronenberg.
-In addition to their curatorial and archival work at the Lesbian Herstory Archives and the Missouri Botanical Garden, they have also presented their academic research at the 12th Annual Deleuze and Guattari Studies Conference (2019) and the Albrecht-Kemper Museum of Art / Missouri Western State University Undergraduate Art History Symposium (2019).
+Claude (they/he) is a second-year M.A. student studying gender and sexuality in modern and contemporary art under Dr. Rachel Silveri.
+Currently, they are researching the relationship between transgender studies and the uncanny object in surrealist visual production as part of their M.A. thesis.
+Previously, Claude received their B.A. in Philosophy from Grinnell College in Iowa in 2019, where they undertook a Mentored Advanced Project on the relationship between sexuality and space in the films of David Cronenberg.
+In addition to their curatorial and archival work at the Lesbian Herstory Archives and the Harn Museum of Art, they have also presented their academic research at the 12th Annual Deleuze and Guattari Studies Conference (2019), the 28th Annual History in the Making Conference (2023), and Surrealisms 2023: Houston.

 caitmohr@ufl.edu